Physician Shortage, North Korea Tensions, and Hitler Apology Clips

 Half of Icelandic Municipalities Lack Policies for Disabled Residents

-Fifteen years ago, the responsibility for providing services to disabled individuals shifted to Icelandic municipalities.
-However, only half of those municipalities have developed a formal policy surrounding these services.
-While this oversight has not posed major legal challenges until now, recent ratification of the UN’s Convention on the Rights of Persons with Disabilities by Alþingi will soon render many of these inadequate policies illegal.
+Fifteen years ago, responsibility for services to disabled individuals was handed to Iceland‘s municipalities.
+Half of them still have no formal policy in place.
+That gap has not triggered major legal consequences — until now.
+Alþingi recently ratified the UN’s Convention on the Rights of Persons with Disabilities, which means many of these non-existent or inadequate policies will soon be against the law.

 Majority of Icelanders Demand Inquiry into Special Prosecutor’s Office